 The school is committed to gaining further expertise in the area of Special Needs education.
-Training includes school-based whole school INSET, staff meetings with SEN focus, SENCo and TA meetings/training sessions, attendance at County meetings and the reading and discussion of documents on SEN. Individual staff development can be accessed from outside institutions.
+Training includes school-based whole school INSET, training sessions for TAs and lunchtime supervisors, SENCo and TA group meetings, attendance at County meetings and the reading and discussion of documents on SEN. Individual staff development can be accessed from outside institutions.
+Staff meetings are arranged to respond to the needs of the school.